 - Diagnostic failures: If the doctor misdiagnoses a patient’s illness or fails to discover the patient’s true maladies and making a different diagnosis would have led to a better result for the patient, is very likely that a patient injured as a result of this misdiagnosis would be able to make a medical malpractice claim.

-- The wrong treatment: If the physician treats their patient in a manner or with medications that no other competent doctor would have used in the same situation, a medical malpractice lawsuit is a possibility.
+- The wrong treatment: If the physician treats a patient in a manner or with medications that no other competent doctor would have used in the same situation, a medical malpractice lawsuit is a possibility.
 Also, medical malpractice is possible if the doctor knows the correct treatment but then neglects to administer it correctly.

 - Failure to inform the patient of any known risks to the treatment: It is part of a doctor’s duty to properly inform patients about any known risks involved with any treatment or procedure.
 It is known as the duty of informed consent.
 If the doctor fails to inform the patient of a known risk – for instance, neglecting to notify the patient of any possible dangerous allergic reactions to a drug that may be used during treatment – and the treatment injures the patient, the doctor could be liable for medical malpractice.
+One exception to informed consent is when there is a medical emergency, and a physician must act quickly to save a patient’s life.
+Patients cannot sue for lack of informed consent in these situations, even if he or she would not have allowed the treatment.

 Other examples may include: failing to refer the patient to a specialist, failing to order tests, misinterpreting lab results, failing to ask the patient about past or current medications, giving the patient wrong medications, failing to properly sanitize medical equipment, leaving objects within a patient during surgery, etc.